 During warmer weather, I like infusing herbs and other aromatics into lemonade and limeade (for instance: mint, basil, rosemary, lemongrass, ginger).
 I was recently pondering the possibility of infusing thyme into lemonade since my thyme plants are going crazy in the backyard, and there are other savory recipes that pair lemons with thyme.
-I did a quick bing search, and the first item that popped up was a Martha Stewart recipe for thyme lemonade.
-Martha says it has an “unexpected grown-up flair.”
+I discovered a Martha Stewart recipe for thyme-infused lemonade, which she says it has an “unexpected grown-up flair.”
 I decided to go for it, since Martha approves.
 If a different herb sounds good to you, feel free to follow this process and substitute another herb in the thyme’s place.

 This recipe makes a concentrate which will create 4-5 pitchers of lemonade.
 To save space in the fridge before a party, I make a concentrate which consists of the lemon juice and infused simple syrup.
 Then right before serving, I dilute a small portion of the concentrate in a with water in a pitcher.
 My ratio is 1 part concentrate to 4 parts water, but you can adjust that per your own taste.
 You can use flat water or sparkling water, your choice.
 If you want to turn this into a cocktail, gin would be a complementary option.